alphagov/forms/design/prototype-version-6/README.md

 ## Some things we changed since last time

 In version 6 we wanted to consider how best to use a task list to help form creators create working forms.

 We explored:

-- using the task list for the “Next steps”.
-Still keeping it on the same screen but showing “in progress”, “complete” and “not able to start yet” for each ‘step’
+- using the task list for the “Next steps” - still keeping it on the same screen but showing “in progress”, “complete” and “not able to start yet” for each ‘step’
-- a more guided experience, using the key steps and actions to publish a form, to help users successfully create a form
+- a more guided experience using the key steps and actions needed to publish a form, to help users successfully create a form
 - adding additional steps that the team believe will need to be taken before a new form can be made live, inlcuding adding a privacy statement link and an accessibility statement link for the form
   - these were added to prompt conversations with participants during testing